 In this article, I share with you how to remove a rounded bolt off with pliers.
 But first, let us understand what is a stripped bolt or nut, what causes stripping, and how you can stop it.

 What is a stripped bolt

 A stripped bolt or nut is one that has flattened or smoothed corners.
 Better said, it is a fastener with rounded edges.

-So, when you notice that your wrench or socket does not get a good grip on the fastener or spins around it without loosening or tightening, the fastener could be stripped.
-However, sometimes the wrench could be the problem.
-Therefore, it is important to visually inspect the bolt head or nut before concluding that it is stripped.
+So, whenever you notice that your wrench or socket is not getting a good grip on the fastener or just spins around it without loosening or tightening, you should know that the fastener could be stripped.
+But sometimes the wrench could be the problem.
+So, it is good to visually inspect the bolt head or nut before concluding that it is stripped.

 Why does a bolt get stripped?

 There are many reasons why a bolt or nut can get rounded or stripped.
-They include:
+These are some of them: